-Although Estonia may seem like any northern European nation, with its lush green rolling hills and ties to Viking crusades, there are some facts that may take you by surprise when learning about this intriguing country.
+Although it may seem like any northern European nation, with its lush green rolling hills and ties to Viking crusades, there are some facts about Estonia that may take you by surprise.

-For example, why does Estonia have a fifth season, and what does a fifth season even look like?
+For example, did you know Estonia has a fifth season in the year?
+But why does it exist and what does a fifth season even look like?

 To find out more about why Estonia should be on your list of future trips abroad, here are some of the most weird and wonderful facts about this beloved European enigma.

-Estonia has one of the most digitally advanced societies in the world
+Estonia is one of the most digitally advanced societies in the world

-Home to more start-ups per person than America’s Silicon Valley, it’s no wonder Wired named Estonia as the most advanced digital society in the world.
+Home to more start-ups per person than America’s Silicon Valley and with internet mega-companies such as Skype being created there, it’s no wonder Wired named Estonia as the most advanced digital society in the world.

 In fact, Estonia has also been praised for one of the world’s best internet connections, making it a prime spot for remote workers.
 With the country’s E-residency programme, digital nomads can gain a government-issued digital identity, gaining access to Estonia's services and business environment.

-So, if you’re looking to leave grounded life behind, but still want to stay connected, Estonia is the place for you.
+So, if you’re looking if you're looking to get away for a while, but still want to stay connected, Estonia is the place for you.

 With access to the Baltic sea, Estonia is home to a myriad of islands, all with their own charm and characteristics.

 One of the most intriguing island communities is that of Kihnu, just a short ferry trip from Pärnu.
-Home to seafarers and fishermen, residents devote their lives to the ocean, with men spending much of their time at sea, whilst the women tend to the island, akin to a matriarchy.
+Home to seafarers and fishermen, residents devote their lives to the ocean.
+The men spending much of their time at sea and so the women rule the island, akin to a matriarchy.

 For most of us, the thought of being anywhere near wild bears is a frightening (albeit rather thrilling) thought.